rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-messaging/ios.md

 ### Send a text message

-Use the conversation object to send a text message
+Use the conversation object to send a text message:

 ```objective-c
 [conversartion sendText:@"text" completion:^(NSError * _Nullable error) {